carlospatinos/scrum/README.md

 - `npm run lint` : Checks if there are lint issues.
 - `npm run lint-fix` : To fix lint issues.
 - `npm run commit` : to commit the staged files using [conventional commits](https://github.com/commitizen/cz-cli)

-## Milestones

-Broadcast a message to connected users when someone connects or disconnects.
-Add support for nicknames.
-Don’t send the same message to the user that sent it.
-Instead, append the message directly as soon as he/she presses enter.
-Add “{user} is typing” functionality.
-Show who’s online.
-Add private messaging.